Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: Results

-We estimate the ALP parameter space that will be possible probed by the future LHAASO (or+CTA) observations in the last picture of Fig.\,\ref{fig:constrain}, where other limits and sensitivity projections are also given for comparing.
-For M\,87, LHAASO would be able to explore $g_{a\gamma}$ down to about 2$g_{11}$ for $m_a<0.3\,\mu$eV.
-For IC\,310 and Mrk\,501, a lower value of $g_{a\gamma}\simeq g_{11}$ for $m_a<0.7\,\mu$eV and $m_a<0.4\,\mu$eV would be explored respectively, some of which is invoked to explain the cold dark matter \cite{Fermi2016alp}.
-The results corresponding to IC\,310 give stronger exploitable bound on the coupling for $m_a \,\lesssim1\mu$eV: $g_{a\gamma}\simeq2g_{11}$.
+We estimate the ALP parameter space that will be possible probed by the future LHAASO (or+CTA) observations in the last picture of Fig.\,\ref{fig:constrain} for the fiducial scenario, where other limits and sensitivity projections are also given for comparing.
+For M\,87, LHAASO would be able to explore $g_{11}$ down to about 2.3 for $m_a<0.3\,\mu$eV.
+For IC\,310 and Mrk\,501, a lower value of $g_{11}\simeq 1.9$ for $m_a<0.2\,\mu$eV and $g_{11}\simeq 1$ for $m_a<0.2\,\mu$eV would be explored respectively, some of which is invoked to explain the cold dark matter \cite{Fermi2016alp}.
+The results corresponding to Mrk\,501 give the strongest exploitable bound on the coupling for $m_a \,\lesssim0.5\mu$eV: $g_{11}\simeq2$.
 In the case of M\,87, a relatively weak bound is given, as its observed flux is lower and its lower redshift leads to that higher energy is required to achieve the same enhancement.

+For the optimistic scenario in Table.\,\ref{table:1}, the ALP parameter space that will be possible probed is shown as Fig.\,\ref{fig:constrain_opt}.
+No surprise, it predicts stronger restrictions than the fiducial scenario.
+For M\,87, the ALP parameters expected to be probed are almost unchanged compared to the fiducial scenario, though the source B-field increases by a factor 2 and the cutoff energy increase to 100\,TeV from 90\,TeV.
+In the case of IC\,310, the limited parameter space significantly expands to $g_{11}\gtrsim2$ for $m_a \,\lesssim0.35\mu$eV, benefiting from the increase of cutoff energy from 40\,TeV to 100\,TeV and increases of the source B-field by a factor 5.
+Though the parameter region from Mrk\,501 becomes wider owing to the increase of cutoff energy from 70\,TeV to 100\,TeV and increases (same as IC\,310), it is only slightly larger than that from IC\,310.
+Therefore, the result seems to more sensitive to the cutoff energy than the source B-field.